• Home /

 First-time home buyers who avoid applying for new credit cards, auto loans, and other debt types are likelier to have higher credit scores than buyers who recently started new debt.

-The credit agencies view newly-acquired debt negatively.
-Don’t apply for credit until your closing is complete to get the highest score possible.
+The credit agencies view newly opened credit accounts negatively.
+Don’t apply for credit for a credit card, automobile, or anything else until closing on your home to maintain your highest score possible.

 4. Be patient